List of For Better or For Worse characters: Supporting characters

 Gordon is Michael's childhood friend who is a year older than Michael and Lawrence, but attends the same classes as his schoolfriends either due to grade retention or being enrolled in elementary school a year late.
 The son of alcoholic and sometimes abusive parents, he makes his own fortune through buying an auto-repair garage, eventually parlaying that into several successful businesses (most notably car dealership Mayes Motors), with the help of John Patterson as a silent partner.
-His wife and high school sweetheart Tracey helps him run the gas station, but spends much of her effort being a housewife and mother.
+His wife and high school sweetheart Tracey helps him run the fuel station, but spends much of her effort being a housewife and mother.
 They have two children, Paul and Rosemary, for whom Elizabeth and April were frequent babysitters.
 Gordon becomes estranged from his parents prior to his marriage due to his feeling that they are bad influences.
 When his parents learn that Gordon has children, they work to seek sobriety treatments and counseling to cure them of alcoholism in the hopes that they can become good grandparents to Gordon's children.
-Gordon has been the second most cited character to raise controversy (the first being Lawrence for his homosexuality), as author Lynn Johnston has said she dealt with numerous complaints stating that most children from abusive homes usually grow up to unconsciously emulate their parents' poor character, and that Gordon's portrayal as an abused boy who grew up to become a successful business owner as well as a dedicated husband and father is unrealistic and too much of a "happy ending".
+Gordon has been the second most cited character to raise controversy (the first being Lawrence for his homosexuality), as author Lynn Johnston has said she dealt with numerous complaints stating that most children from abusive homes usually grow up to unconsciously emulate their parents' poor characteristic, and that Gordon's portrayal as an abused boy who grew up to become a successful business owner as well as a dedicated husband and father is unrealistic and too much of a "happy ending".
 Johnston has defended her portrayal of Gordon on the basis that she believes with hard work and a strong moral code it is possible for those who had adverse pasts to rise above it.